 Holes created for sowing the seed should be 2-3cm deep i.e. about half the length of the middle finger (note: finger of a matured person).
 Planting at the right depth improves germination.
 Depending on the germination test results; if

 1. 85% or more germinate, plant 2 seeds per hole

 2. 70% – 84%, 3 seeds per hole

 3. Less than 70%, please discard and acquire better seed.
 It can be eaten as food anyway.

 Reduction in competition from weeds in the four weeks is very vital.
 NB: Avoid weeding with shoes after 4 weeks.
 That may damage the root systems and interferes with nutrient and water absorption.

-Insect pest are very destructive to cowpea on the field and there its control is vital.
-Efficient insect pest control helps to increase yield of cowpea 5x or more.
+Insect pests are very destructive to cowpea on the field and there its control is vital.
+Efficient insect pest control helps to increase the yield of cowpea 5x or more.

 Harvesting is best done during the dry season.
 This helps to reduce weevil infestation, grain shattering and moldiness.

 • Store Properly